European Journal on Criminal Policy and Research

 The European Journal on Criminal Policy and Research is a quarterly peer-reviewed academic journal covering criminology as it relates to public policy.
 It was established in 1993 and is published by Springer Science+Business Media.
 The editor-in-chief is Ernesto U. Savona (Catholic University of the Sacred Heart).
-According to the Journal Citation Reports, the journal has a 2016 impact factor of 1.000.
+According to the Journal Citation Reports, the journal has a 2016 impact factor of 2.8 and, as of 2026, ranks 13th among journals in the field of criminology and penology (i.e., Q1).